 In 2009, the university moved into an attractive new building on the campus in the immediate vicinity of Johannes Gutenberg University.

-The School of Business with over 3,000 students, the Department of Geoinformatics and Surveying with its workshops and laboratories, and our central administration are located here.
+The School of Business with over 3,000 students, the Department of Applied Informatics and Geodesy with its workshops and laboratories, and our central administration are located here.
 In addition, student dormitories and a day-care center for the children of students and employees of the university are available directly at our doorstep.

 With a second construction phase for the schools currently housed in the city center of Mainz, we will unite all areas of our university at the new site.
 The aim is a modern campus that offers optimal opportunities for study, research and development; promotes interdisciplinary work as well as concentration; uses synergy effects and creates a sense of identity.